beveradb/sonoff-lan-mode-homeassistant/README.md

 ## What is LAN Mode?
 Since mid 2018, the firmware Itead have shipped with Sonoff devices has provided a feature called "LAN Mode" which allows the device to be controlled directly on the local network using a WebSocket or HTTP REST connection on port 8081.

-Whilst older devices only dropped into LAN moe when the internet was unavailable, the latest V3 firmware are designed to be used in LAN mode predominantly.
+Whilst older devices only dropped into LAN mode when the internet was unavailable, the latest V3 firmware are designed to be used in LAN mode predominantly.
 Note: the eWeLink app doesn't show this very well and when you turn it to LAN mode, it doesn't report that it has connected to V3 devices in this mode.
 Many users are therefore unaware of this and believe the device to be connected via internet, however there is an icon against the device showing a LAN icon when using LAN mode.

 Here's a video demonstration of a Sonoff Basic being controlled in LAN mode: [https://www.youtube.com/watch?v=sxtt2cNm8g8](https://www.youtube.com/watch?v=sxtt2cNm8g8)